njustesen/botbowl/README.md

 Read more about the challenges and achievements in [Papers.md](docs/papers.md)

-## Bot Bowl
+## Bot Bowl - the compitition
 Bot Bowl is an AI competition using the Bot Bowl framework.
 Go read all about the results of [Bot Bowl III](docs/bot-bowl-iii.md).
+Not to be confused with 'botbowl' which refers to the module/repo.

 ## Installation
 [Make sure python 3.6 or newer is installed, together with pip.](https://www.makeuseof.com/tag/install-pip-for-python/)